stackotter/swift-bundler/README.md

 mint install stackotter/swift-bundler@main
 ```

+See [Runtime dependencies](https://swiftbundler.dev/documentation/swift-bundler/installation#Runtime-dependencies) for a list of runtime dependencies and associated installation instructions.

 If you have previously installed Swift Bundler via the installation script you must delete the `/opt/swift-bundler` directory (requires sudo).

 For more installation methods, see [the documentation](https://swiftbundler.dev/documentation/swift-bundler/installation).